Low Dose Total Body Irradiation

 Do not take any other dietary supplements without talking with a member of your care team.
 Vitamins, minerals, and herbal or botanical (plant-based) supplements are examples of dietary supplements.

-Side effects of TBI
+Side effects of low dose TBI

 You may have side effects from TBI.
 The type and degree of side effects depends on many things.
 These include the dose of radiation, the number of treatments, and your overall health.